 -Requires knowledge of standard radiographic techniques.
 Dark room usage is essential as is use and proper handling of radioisotopes.

 -Work with laboratory animals such as mice and rats and to perform interventional procedures such as tail vein injections and orthotopic implantations.
 Retrieves, maintains, and catalogs specimen stocks from outside reference laboratories.
 Assumes greater responsibility for daily monitoring of the PDX mouse models in the mouse facility, including xenogen camera imaging of leukemia and tumor burden and harvesting of blood samples, spleen and bone marrow samples from mice.

-2. Responsible for providing laboratory services, including development of AML PDX models and treatment of human leukemia cell-engrafted mice and following up, tissue culture, cell treatments and various cell death assays, western blot, PCR, flow cytometry, FACS sorting, CyTOF analysis, processing research samples etc., and/or cataloging samples as needed.
+-Responsible for providing laboratory services, tissue culture, processing research samples, and/or cataloging samples as required.
 Interacts with the principal investigators, postdoctoral fellows and other research personnel in communicating experimental design and results.

 Required: Bachelor's degree in one of the natural sciences or related field.